Your Trusted Resource for GI and Liver Care in the Greater Austin Area Since 1980

 Austin Gastroenterology (AG) is the largest physician group in Central Texas that specializes in the diagnosis, treatment, and prevention of gastrointestinal diseases.
 You'll receive the very best care available from physicians who are board certified in GI, who are committed to the latest medical advances, and who vow to give you the best healthcare solutions available.

-Coronavirus a rapidly evolving situation and we share your concerns about the health and welfare of our community.
-We are doing our part to limit the spread of COVID-19 by swiftly implementing precautionary measures in our offices for the time being.
-We are committed to keeping you informed about these updates and encourage you to check back here for the latest information.
+Coronavirus continues to be a rapidly evolving situation and we share your concerns about the health and welfare of our community.
+We are doing our part to limit the spread of COVID-19 by maintaining strict precautionary measures in our clinics and endoscopy centers.
+We are committed to keeping our patients, their families and our employees safe while providing timely care for patients in our community.

-To protect our community while continuing to safely provide our patients with the care they need, we are implementing the following changes to our operations based upon current guidance of public health authorities in addition to our own best judgement to limit potential exposure to COVID-19 in our offices:
+To protect our community while continuing to safely provide our patients with the care they need, we are continue to follow our own best judgement to limit potential exposure to COVID-19 in our offices:

-- We are now offering TELEHEALTH VISITS for both new and established patients.
+- We offer TELEHEALTH VISITS for both new and established patients.
 You can request your Telehealth Visit online, or call your AG office to schedule.

-- We are asking patients scheduled to come into our office who have a cough, difficulty breathing, fever of 99.6 or higher, or who have been in contact with someone with any of these symptoms for the past two weeks, to call us to reschedule their appointments until COVID-19 tests have been widely distributed throughout the Central Texas area.
+- Patients who have a cough, difficulty breathing, fever of 100.0 or higher, or who have been in contact with someone with any of these symptoms for the past two weeks, to call us to reschedule their appointments until COVID-19 vaccinations have been widely distributed throughout the Central Texas area.

-- We are screening every patient, visitor, physician, and staff member for symptoms related to COVID-19 (including temperature) prior to entering our facilities.
-COVID-19 testing will be required for some patients prior to certain procedures according to safety guidelines set forth by the American College of Gastroenterologists and the Texas Medical Board.
+- Every patient, visitor, physician, and staff member is screened for symptoms related to COVID-19 (including temperature) prior to entering our facilities.
+COVID-19 testing will be required for some patients prior to certain procedures according to safety guidelines set forth by the American College of Gastroenterology and the Texas Medical Board.

-- We are restricting caregiver and family member access into our offices.
+- We are restricting caregiver and family member access into our clinics and endoscopy centers.
 For your safety and ours, we ask that all caregivers and family members wait in their cars during patient appointments or procedures.

 - Social distancing and masks are required for all patients, physicians and staff inside our offices.
 In keeping with the latest safety recommendations from the CDC, non-vented masks are required in our offices.
 People with vented masks will be given a non-vented mask and asked to change before entering our facilities.